marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 ``Concatenation`` means to join items end to end.
 JavaScript offers the ``concat`` method for both strings and arrays that work in the same way.

 For arrays, the method is called on one, then another array is provided as the argument to ``concat``, which is added to the end of the first array.
 It returns a new array and <ins>does not mutate either of the original arrays</ins>.

+## Add Elements to the End of an Array Using ``concat`` Instead of ``push``

+Functional programming is all about creating and using non-mutating functions.

+``concat`` offers a way to add new items to the end of an array without any mutating side effects.